 Speech-Language Pathologist –Part Time or Full Time

-Community Options has been a PUF provider of inclusive education solutions focusing on early intervention therapy services in Edmonton for the past 40 years.
-As a successful candidate you would have the opportunity to work with Occupational Therapists, Teachers, Speech Language Pathologist Assistants, and Educational Assistants to provide services to children in their community program (day-care, preschool, kindergarten) and in the child’s home.
+Community Options has been a PUF provider of inclusive education solutions focusing on early intervention therapy services in Edmonton for over 40 years.
+We are searching for part time or full time Speech Language Pathologists.
+You will have the opportunity to collaborate with a multidisciplinary team and make a positive impact in the lives of children in their community program (day-care, preschool, kindergarten) and in the child’s home.